 What Is Clinical Mental Health Counseling?

 The field of mental health counseling is rooted in historical perspective.
-Beginning in the 1800s as a form of advice-giving and evolving to today’s research-based practice, counseling has always sought to provide guidance and support to those in need.
+Beginning in the 1800s as a form of vocational counseling and evolving to today’s research-based practice, counseling has always sought to provide guidance and support to those in need.
 Learn about what mental health counselors do, and discover how they help individuals, families, couples, and groups address life challenges and choices—from managing stress to overcoming addictions.

 Is a Mental Health Counseling Career Right for Me?